Hungarian–Ottoman War (1437–1442): Battle of the Iron Gate

-Battle of the Iron Gates
+Battle of the Ialomiţa

 After devastating Wallachia, Şehabeddin regrouped his army to march into Transylvania, boasting that merely displaying his turban would make the enemy flee for days.
 Choosing an alternate route through the Banat of Severin instead of the Transylvanian border mountains, Şehabeddin aimed to enter Transylvania through the Iron Gates.
 Upon hearing of the Ottoman army's presence in Wallachia, John Hunyadi quickly mobilized Transylvanian forces near Sibiu.
 Learning that the Ottoman army had diverted towards Orșova, Hunyadi advanced parallel to them along the northern edge of the Transylvanian border mountains, aiming to block their invasion into Transylvania or Hungary, even if it meant a battle of life and death.
 Though Hunyadi's forces numbered only around 15,000, they were fervent and disciplined warriors inspired by recent victories.